netsoftacademy/50DaysofDevOPs/2024/day12/README.md

 ## Day 12 EC2 Solution Architect Level & Instance Storage (Part 3)

- - Difference between Public vs Private & Elastic IP
+ - Create an Elastic Block Storage vol | Mount EBS in Linu
- - What is EC2 Placement groups Hands on
+ - How to Resize the EBS Volume
- - Elastic Network Interface (ENI) Hands on
+ - How to attach one EBS to Multiple EC2 instance
- - Explain the EC2 Hibernate with Example in AWS
+ - AWS Snapshot overview !!
+Create first snapshot
- - What is EBS & Snapshots in AWS Hands on
+ - Delete the EBS Snapshot in AWS hands on

   - Today Sessions Notes:
   - Link